 Additionally, most wild-born Greek tortoises are sold or given to collectors as pets.
 However, there are several large Greek islands where breeding and releasing captive-bred tortoises is widespread.

-2. Have Medicinal and Cosmetic Uses
+2. Greek Tortoises Have Medicinal and Cosmetic Uses

 While these reptiles have various therapeutic benefits, the Greek tortoise’s most practical use may be in the form of natural cosmetic ingredients.
 One such ingredient is zeaxanthin, which has unique antioxidant properties.